SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 # 151. - Unarmored Expert [UB]

 Increase one of your mental attributes by 1, to a maximum of 20.
-While you are not wearing any armor, your armor class is equal to 10 + your Dexterity modifier + the selected mental attribute modifier.
+While you are not wearing any armor, your AC is equal to 10 + your Dexterity modifier + the selected mental attribute modifier.

 # 152. - Uncanny Accuracy [SOL]